AryanShankar/WebPortfolio/README.md

 # WebPortfolio
-My Portfolio made with HTML and CSS.
+My Portfolio made with HTML and CSS and JavaScript.